-- Has problems controlling their use of drugs
+- Demonstrates problems controlling their use of drugs or alcohol

-- Spending a lot of time alone or with other addicts
+- Is spending a lot of time alone or with others who use drugs or alcohol

-- Involved in illegal activities as a result of drug use
+- Is involved in illegal activities as a result of their drug use

 Numerous other questions might also be asked, such as when the person started using a particular drug, how long they have used it, and how often they use it.